btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 ## `CUPS`

 The [Common UNIX Printing System] (`CUPS`) allows for printing and printer management.
+Here is a rough outline of the steps to print a document:

+1. A user submits a file to be printed.
+1. The `CUPS` daemon, `cupsd`, then spools the print job.
+This print job is given a job number by `CUPS`, along with information about which print queue holds the job as well as the name of the document to print.
+1. `CUPS` utilizes filters that are installed on the system to generate a formatted file that the printer can use.
+1. `CUPS` then sends the re-formatted file to the printer for printing.

-Here are some files that are used for its configuration:
+And here are some files that are used for its configuration:

 - `/etc/cups/cupsd.conf`
     + contains the configuration settings for the `CUPS` service itself